 The range of parks currently available in Korumburra provide for a variety of uses and needs.
-Children's playgrounds need not be provided in all areas.
+Children's playground equipment does not need to be provided in all parks.
 Small parks can be treed areas with seating and lighting which provide for unstructured social family activity, rotundas for barbeques and relaxation and access routes for pedestrians and cyclists.
-Play spaces can be encouraged without providing play equipment.
 Examples include landscaping, interactive art installations, water features etc.